 Now, in practice, we can’t move the total mass of the caravan forward, what we can move is the items we store in the caravan.
 So, our maximum mass for the caravan is 1600Kg and the Mass in Running Order for the caravan is 1400Kg, so we are allowed 200Kg for the awning, supplies, folding chairs, clothes etc. How will this affect our calculation?
 Well if we use exactly the same table as above only this time, we calculate for the 200 Kg movable load.
 The 1400 Kg MIRO weight will not change as we now assume that everything else in the caravan is fixed in position.

 One additional factor to consider is the brakes on a twin axle caravan.
-Some brakes only affect one axle, usually the front one.
-It is important therefore we make sure the load on the front axle is always higher than the rear one in all conditions of towing.
+On early twin axle caravans some brakes only affect one axle, usually the front one.
 We have to take into account that some pitching (the caravan rocking front and rear) when towing due to undulations in the road, potholes etc, so manufacturers often specify a minimum nose weight (please check with the manufacturer of your caravan for more information) to ensure that even in a pitching motion, there is sufficient load on the braked axle for the brakes to work efficiently as the manufacturer intended.

 It does not matter if you have a single axle or twin axle caravan, there are four things that need to be checked:-

 • The manufacturer of your vehicle will have specified a maximum nose weight that can be applied to any towing hitch installed on the vehicle.

 • The manufacturer of the towing hitch will have specified a maximum nose weight that can be applied to the tow bar.

 • The manufacturer of the hitch fitted to your caravan will have specified a maximum nose weight that can be applied through the hitch.

 • The manufacturer of your caravan will have specified the maximum nose weight that can be applied.